vMarkusK/StoreOnce-PSModule/README.md

 # Enhancements
 [*Back to top*](#Title)

+Version 1.1
++ New: IP Connection Test before REST Calls

+Version 1.0
++ Enhanced: Module restructuring.
+Each Function has now its own psm1

 Version 0.9
 + New: Permit or deny Client access to a StoreOnce Catalyst Store
 + Fix: Parameter Positions